Privacy notice – applicants

 The University may also process personal data in relation to the following:

 - Additional information relevant for making a fee assessment and/or an immigration assessment – for example student support arrangements, parental residency status, passport information.

 - Contextual information required by the Higher Education Statistical Authority (HESA), for example ethnicity, disability and socio-economic data.

-- Declaration of Health to demonstrate fitness to teach (only for teaching programmes).
+- Declaration of Health to demonstrate fitness to practise, which may include immunisation history (only for vocational or professional programmes).

 - Disclosure and Barring Service Clearance (via Atlantic Data).
 This is required for programmes where there is contact with young people, note the University will only process data about whether clearance is issued.